Air Conditioning Contractors

 Every state sets its own qualifications for licensure, but all require air conditioning contractors to pass a licensing exam after earning the necessary work experience.
 They might also mandate that they pass criminal background checks and carry liability insurance or performance bonds.
 Minimum age requirements could also apply.

-- Research continuing education requirements.
+Be sure to research the continuing education requirements for your state.
 Some state licensing boards require air conditioning contractors to complete around 4 hours of continuing education as a condition of license renewal.